 Target:

-1. To consolidate the idea that seasonal changes in nature autumn affect the lives of the inhabitants reservoirs.
+1. Reinforce the idea that seasonal changes in nature in autumn influence the lives of residents reservoirs.

-2. Expand and refine views children about preparing the inhabitants of reservoirs for winter.
+2. Expand and clarify ideas children about preparing the inhabitants of reservoirs for winter.

-3. To give children a more complete idea of where fish, crayfish, frogs, aquatic plants disappear for the winter.
+3. Give children a more complete idea of where fish, crayfish, frogs, and aquatic plants disappear for the winter.

 Equipment: presentation.